kftam1994/assessTaskAI/README.md

  * Solver: stochastic gradient-based optimizer
  * Activation function: hyperbolic tan function
  * Learning rate, "invscaling": gradually decreases the learning rate
- * 5 hidden layers with 300 neurons per layer
+ * 5 hidden layers with 300 neurons per layer, and one input and output layer

 The following features are combined, shuffled randomly and inputted to train the MLP model.